eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 ### 5.1 High-Level Requirements to be added to Annex 2

-The following High-Level Requirements will be added to Annex 2 of the ARF v1.8:
+The following High-Level Requirements will be added to Annex 2 of the ARF v1.8.

+#### 5.1.1 Requirements to be added (likely) to Topic 10/23

-#### Requirement 1
+##### Requirement 1
 In case a PID Provider or Attestation Provider must change an attribute in an issued PID or attestation, it SHALL revoke the PID or attestation and notify the User about this.
-The Wallet Unit SHALL enable the User to request re-issuance of that PID or attestation
+The Wallet Unit SHALL enable the User to request re-issuance of that PID or attestation.

-#### Requirement 2
+##### Requirement 2
-A Wallet Provider SHALL ensure that its Wallet Solution supports PID or attestation first-time batch issuance with at most one User authentication
+A Wallet Provider SHALL ensure that its Wallet Solution supports PID or attestation first-time batch issuance with at most one User authentication.

-#### Requirement 3
+##### Requirement 3
-A Wallet Provider SHALL ensure that aWallet Unit, after successful re-issuance of a PID or attestation, deletes the pre-existing PIDor attestation, meaning the one that the re-issued PID or attestation intends to replace
+A Wallet Provider SHALL ensure that a Wallet Unit, after successful re-issuance of a PID or attestation, deletes the pre-existing PIDor attestation, meaning the one that the re-issued PID or attestation intends to replace.

 ### 5.2 High-Level Requirements to be changed